verdaccio/verdaccio/website/docs/config.md

 ### URL Prefix {#url-prefix}

-The prefix is intended to be used when the server runs behinds the proxy, check the **reverse proxy setup** page for more details.
+The prefix is intended to be used when the server runs behinds the proxy and won't work properly if is used without a reverse proxy, check the **reverse proxy setup** page for more details.

 ```yaml
 url_prefix: /verdaccio/